LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 the :mod:`PIL` backend is used for recording.
 The :py:`'ImageUniqueID'` is already a valid EXIF tag, and the time information is split and recorded over the :py:`'DateTimeOriginal'` and :py:`'SubsecTimeOriginal'` tags.
-For now, only a fraction of the Cameras implemented in Crappy return metadata as a :obj:`dict`, but more should come in future releases !
+For now, only a fraction of the Camera objects implemented in Crappy return metadata as a :obj:`dict`.

 5. Custom VisionBlocks
 ----------------------

-.. sectionauthor:: Antoine Weisrock <antoine.weisrock@gmail.com>

 The :class:`~crappy.blocks.vision.VisionBlock` class is the recommended base for a custom Block that produces, consumes, or transforms images.
 Typical